rks101/eglinux/README.md

                 Time zone: Asia/Kolkata (IST, +0530)
 System clock synchronized: yes
               NTP service: active
-          RTC in local TZ: no								<== set this no to yes
+          RTC in local TZ: no								<== set this to yes (1), with adjust system clock

-$ sudo timedatectl set-local-rtc 1
+$ sudo timedatectl set-local-rtc 1 --adjust-system-clock
 [sudo: authenticate] Password:
 Warning: The system is now being configured to read the RTC time in the local time zone
          This mode cannot be fully supported.
 It will create various problems